International House envisions a Charlotte that welcomes and embraces the world.

 Founded in 1981, International House has evolved over the years along with the City of Charlotte.
 What began as a meeting spot for Charlotte's small population of internationals in the early 80's now serves thousands of people every year in one of the country's fastest growing cities.

 Among the earliest programs of International House was the "Friendship Connection,” aimed at helping internationals make new friends and develop English language skills in an informal setting.
 Early on, International House also focused on raising interest and awareness among the local population about international issues and culture.
 Americans were invited to weekly "Foreign Language Lunches," to break bread and practice various foreign languages such as Spanish, French, and Italian.
-The core of these early programs can be seen today in International House's adult education offerings and 13 different language conversation hours.
+The core of these early programs can be seen today in International House's adult education offerings and several different language conversation hours.

 Originally named the Community College and International Ministry of Charlotte, Inc. (CCIM), the organization obtained its first permanent home in 1985 at St. John's Baptist Church at 322 Hawthorne Lane.
 In 1989, the organization changed its name to International House, and in 2012 moved to its current location at 1817 Central Avenue.

 In the meantime, International House shifted programs and priorities to meet the community's changing needs - incorporating an international visitors program in the late '80s, an Immigration Law Clinic in 2002, and a summer literacy program for young English learners in 2010.
 Still, at its core, International House remains the same organization that was founded at St. John’s Baptist Church on Hawthorne Lane all those years ago - a center for diversity, a welcoming place for people from different cultures and backgrounds and a hub that brings globally-minded residents of the greater-Charlotte area together.

 International House is led by a volunteer Board of Directors composed of Charlotte area leaders from various sectors.
 Programs are implemented by a small, dedicated staff.
 Click here to learn more about Our Team.